 As for the Cornell soil respiration, this measures the amount of microbial activity by measuring the amount of carbon dioxide released.
 For this test, it is measured over 24 hours.
-Since this is do suggest that good management practices that improve soil such a short time period, these measures can be highly variable.
+Since this is such a short time period, these measures can be highly variable.